Jankiel-Predator/Statistics/README.md

 - **Comprehensive Coverage**: From basic concepts to advanced hypothesis testing methods, this repository covers a broad spectrum of topics.
 - **Educational Value**: Detailed explanations and clear objectives make it easy to understand the purpose and outcomes of each experiment.

-## 🔍 Explore and Learn

-Dive into the notebooks to explore various statistical methods and hypothesis tests.
-Whether you're a beginner looking to learn the basics or an advanced user seeking to deepen your understanding, this repository has something for everyone.

-Happy Learning! 🎓

 ## 📁 Repository Contents

 Here's a breakdown of the notebooks included in this repository: